Eighth Grade (film): Casting

-Fifty teenagers auditioned for the role of Kayla.
-Burnham discovered Elsie Fisher on YouTube and had them audition three times.
-Fisher, then 13, said they had struggled to find a part realistically depicting a teenager before auditioning for Eighth Grade.
-Burnham cast Fisher because they were "the only one who felt like a shy kid pretending to be confident; everyone else felt like a confident kid pretending to be shy".
-Fisher said one reason they were apprehensive at the first audition was that they were a fan of Burnham's comedy.
-Fisher was drawn to the part because Kayla's speech mannerisms are similar to theirs.
-They had graduated from eighth grade a week before the production began.
-Upon reviewing the screenplay, Fisher's father shouted and swore reading the "truth or dare" scene, but made sure Fisher was comfortable with the material.
+50 teenagers auditioned for the role of Kayla.
+Burnham discovered Elsie Fisher on YouTube and had her audition three times.
+Fisher, then 13, said she had struggled to find a part realistically depicting a teenager before auditioning for Eighth Grade.
+Burnham cast Fisher because she was "the only one who felt like a shy kid pretending to be confident [while] everyone else felt like a confident kid pretending to be shy".
+Fisher said she was apprehensive at the first audition as she was already a fan of Burnham's comedy.
+She was drawn to the part because Kayla's speech mannerisms are similar to hers.
+She graduated from eighth grade one week before production began.
+Upon reviewing the screenplay, her father shouted and swore while reading the "truth or dare" scene, but made sure Fisher was comfortable with the material.

 Burnham considered Josh Hamilton to have a "dad vibe".
 Daniel Zolghadri was cast as Riley.
-Because of the "truth or dare" scene, many young actors who auditioned played the part as sinister, but Burnham coached Zolghadri to be "the opposite of creepy".
-Emily Robinson and Imani Lewis were teenagers when cast and both said they found the depiction of anxiety relatable.
-Jake Ryan, who played Gabe, remarked that in the screenplay Gabe "was supposed to be off-centered", and not knowing the meaning of this phrase, played himself.
+Because of the "truth or dare" scene, many young actors who auditioned played the part as sinister, but Burnham coached Zolghadri to be "the opposite of creepy" for more realism.
+Emily Robinson and Imani Lewis were teenagers when cast, and both said they found the depiction of anxiety relatable.
+Jake Ryan, who played Gabe, remarked that Gabe "was supposed to be off-centered" in the screenplay; not knowing the meaning of this phrase, he played the character like himself.

-Actual teachers and students at Suffern Middle School in New York were used as extras, with principal Brian Fox saying five to ten students were cast.
-During the audition process for the real-life eighth graders, one student said having eczema was her "special talent" and another auditioned by "eating a bell pepper like an apple."
-Burnham accepted this as a qualification.
-Band teacher Dave Yarrington said Burnham cast him because he "liked my look".
+Actual teachers and students at Suffern Middle School in New York were used as extras, with principal Brian Fox revealing that five to ten students were cast.
+During the audition process for the real-life eighth graders, one student said that having eczema was her "special talent" and another auditioned by "eating a bell pepper like an apple".
+Burnham accepted both.
+Band teacher Dave Yarrington said Burnham cast him because he "liked [his] look".